carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/abseil-duration-factory-scale.rst

 Checks for cases where arguments to ``absl::Duration`` factory functions are scaled internally and could be changed to a different factory function.
-This check also looks for arguements with a zero value and suggests using ``absl::ZeroDuration()`` instead.
+This check also looks for arguments with a zero value and suggests using ``absl::ZeroDuration()`` instead.

 Examples: